Curiosity-Developmement/Central-Cortex/README.md

 template.py

 # Can I fork the code?
 Absolutely!
 This is open source code availible to anyone to use.
-The only thing we ask of you is to link back to the original in the "[help" command!
+The only thing we ask of you is to link back to the original in the `[help` command!
 Thanks, and have a great day!